Social media envy is a real problem today.

 Social media envy is something that I think we are all conscious of to some degree, yet it is still hard to come to terms with it and accept the facts.

 >>> This article is to expose the truth about social media envy and to help you avoid it.
 To rise above it all and be confident, no matter what the internet throws at you!

 Social media, such as Instagram and Tumblr are extremely influential on our perception of ourselves.

 It is human tendency to aspire, but social media envy takes it to a deeper and potentially dangerous level.
-Social media envy is continuous and grows worse with time and exposure.
+This feeling tends to grow worse with time and exposure.

 It's sad, but when you compare yourself to others only, It can make you feel like you are living life wrong.